What has gone wrong in Brazil?

 Fight against impeachment

-The impeachment motion against President Rousseff is based on allegations that she manipulated the government's accounts in 2014 when she was seeking re-election.
+The impeachment trial against Ms Rousseff is based on allegations that she manipulated the government's accounts in 2014 when she was seeking re-election.

 Economy in the doldrums